Inference on covariance structure in high-dimensional multi-view data: Numerical experiments

-In the balanced case (Figure \ref{fig:1}), \texttt{FAMA} outperforms each method in recovering the low-rank component of the overall covariance, as well as the intra-view ones.
-For the inter-view covariance, \texttt{FABLE} and \texttt{FAMA} perform similarly with \texttt{FABLE} having a minor advantage when $n=500$. \texttt{MOFA} performs competitively when $n=500$, while being the worst performing method for $n=1000$.
+In the balanced case (Figure \ref{fig:1}), when the sample size is small ($n=250$), \texttt{MOFA} is the best performing method, followed by \texttt{FAMA}.
+With higher sample size, \texttt{FAMA} tends to outperform competitors in recovering the intra-view covariances and \texttt{SVD} has slightly better accuracy for the inter-view covariances.
 In the unbalanced scenario (Figure \ref{fig:2}), \texttt{FAMA} and \texttt{FABLE} obtain the best performance in recovering the overall covariance with \texttt{FAMA} doing slightly better.
-However, \texttt{FAMA} remarkably outperforms all other methods in estimating the low-rank components of each intra-view and inter-view covariance, while other methods suffer for smaller views.
-In all experiments, \texttt{FABLE} is the fastest method with \texttt{FAMA} being a close second and faster by several orders of magnitude over other methodologies.
+However, \texttt{FAMA} remarkably outperforms all other methods in estimating the inter-view covariances.
+As for the intra-view covariances, \texttt{FAMA} and \texttt{AJIVE} have the best performance with small sample sizes, while \texttt{SVD} is the best performing method and is closely followed by \texttt{FAMA}, \texttt{AJIVE}, and \texttt{ROTATE} in the other configurations.
+In all experiments, \texttt{FAMA}, \texttt{AJIVE}, \texttt{FABLE}, and \texttt{SVD} are the fastest methods with advantages of several orders of magnitude over other methodologies.

 Table \ref{tab:uq} reports the average frequentist coverage across entries of the low-rank components of the covariance.
-Both types of \texttt{FAMA} intervals yield valid frequentist coverage on average across entries of low-rank components of the intra-view and inter-view covariances. \texttt{FABLE} has severe under-coverage in the unbalanced case, but only a slight under-coverage in the balanced scenario.
+Both types of \texttt{FAMA} intervals yield precise coverage on average across entries of low-rank components of the intra-view and inter-view covariances. \texttt{FABLE}'s interval estimates have comparable length on average, but suffer from a undercoverage in many scenarios.

 In summary, \texttt{FAMA} provides accurate estimates with valid uncertainty quantification in all settings considered, while having fast running times.